lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 deliberately repulsive characters.

 ![](/images/disco-elysium.png)

+*Characters from Disco Elysium are a good example how stylization helped make them more believable.*

 As humans interact more with software agents, and come to rely on them more, it becomes increasingly important that the systems rely on the same interactional rules that humans do.
 The goal should not be “to make every interface anthropomorphic but the principles of spatialized interaction and embodied conversational agents might helpfully locate intelligence for users” [Cassell et al., 2000; Cassell, 2001].
 Although believability is often named as the primary purpose behind embodying the interface, functions and properly conveyed social cues would appear to be more effective.